 “The monks drive 4x4s and wear brand new sneakers”

 And if you have money, it’s common practice to invite monks to conduct private prayers at your house.
 “It’s the ultimate luxury there, so the monks are pretty rich too,” says Laporte.
 “They drive 4x4s and wear brand new sneakers which is very far from the typical image that everybody has in mind.
 But it’s not the case for all.”

 By the time Laporte was half way up a Tibetan mountain, there were no 4x4s or monks to be seen.
 For a time, things looked bleak.
 “The oxygen was already low there and each move was exhausting,” says Laporte.
 “We arrived at the summit, which was covered in snow and the explorer told me that he forgot the snow rackets, so we walked together in the deep snow while he was trying to break into every little wooden shack to find a place to crash.

-The pair eventually fell upon a hut that was packed full of snow and camped out for the night.
+The pair eventually found a hut that was packed full of snow and camped out for the night.
 “All through the night, I had to put my face on the wet, cold floor, so as not to inhale smoke from the fire we’d made to stay warm.
 I put all my stuff to dry near the fire, then the day after, my shoes were melted and I had to finish the trip with holes in my soles.”

-“When you have a camera and the desire to share something really special with it, you have to go off-road.
-Sometimes it’s not that far – it could be just the little door on the left.
-A camera is sometimes a pretext: it allows me to travel alone without losing this essential part of sharing.
+“When you have a camera and the desire to share something really special with it, you have to go off-road,” he continues.
+“Sometimes it’s not that far – it could be just the little door on the left.
+A camera is sometimes a pretext: it allows me to travel alone without losing this essential part of sharing.”

 What is it about the lifestyle of being on the road that’s so appealing?
-“When people asked me why I did this, I just speak about this attraction that I have sometimes with struggles.
+“When people asked me why I did this, I just speak about this attraction that I have with struggles.
 It’s stronger than me.
-I guess it simply makes me focus on something other than thinking too much about my everyday human condition.
+I guess it simply makes me focus on something other than thinking too much about my everyday human condition.”